jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/current_injection.md

 model to reflect that?

 To do so, we will change our predictors, including variables that represent the history of the input current as additional columns.
 First, we must decide the duration of time that we think is relevant: does current passed to the cell 10 msec ago matter? what about 100 msec?
 1 sec?
 To start, we should use our a priori knowledge about the system to determine a reasonable initial value.
-Later, we can examine the model parameters and do formal model comparison in order to determine how much history is necessary.
+In later notebooks, we'll learn how to use NeMoS with scikit-learn to do formal model comparison in order to determine how much history is necessary.

 For now, let's use a duration of 200 msec: